samply/blazectl/README.md

   blazectl [command]

 Available Commands:
-  count-resources Counts all resources by type download        Download FHIR resources into an NDJSON file help            Help about any command upload          Upload transaction bundles
+  completion      generate the autocompletion script for the specified shell count-resources Counts all resources by type download        Download FHIR resources into an NDJSON file help            Help about any command upload          Upload transaction bundles

 Flags:
   -h, --help              help for blazectl
-      --password string password information for basic authentication --server string   the base URL of the server to use --user string     user information for basic authentication --version         version for blazectl
+      --password string   password information for basic authentication --user string       user information for basic authentication -v, --version           version for blazectl

 Use "blazectl [command] --help" for more information about a command.
 ```